rockerrishabh/bun-hls-video-processor/README.md

 # Video Upload and HLS Conversion Server

-This project sets up a web server using Bun and Hono that allows users to upload video files, which are then processed and converted into HLS (HTTP Live Streaming) format.
+This project sets up a web server using Bun and Hono that allows users to upload single or multiple video files, which are then processed and converted into HLS (HTTP Live Streaming) format.
 The server supports CORS and serves static files from a specified uploads directory.

 ## Table of Contents